Prep time: 1 hour

 5. Transfer the sauce to a casserole dish large enough to hold the eggplant parcels.

 2. Place 1 slice of the cooked eggplant on a chopping board, facing it lengthwise toward you.

 3. Starting about ½ inch (1cm) from the end closest to you and leaving ½ inch (1cm) at the opposite end, spoon a portion of the rice mixture (about 2 tsp/10ml, depending on the size of your slice) onto the eggplant.

 4. Carefully roll the slice away from you until it is full rolled and the stuffing is sealed inside.
-Ensure it is lying with the overlap upward, and if need, stick to a toothpick through the top for further security (you can remove it prior to serving).
+Ensure it is lying with the overlap upward, and if you need to, stick to a toothpick through the top of the roll for further security (you can remove it prior to serving).

-5. Continue with the remaining slices-the technique should come easier to you the more you do.
+5. Continue with the remaining slices - the technique should become easier to you the more you do.

 6. When you have stuffed each eggplant slice, place them all in the casserole dish in a single layer, on top of the sauce.